-This paper reports on the results for the second of these relating to customer satisfaction.
+This paper updates the results relating to customer satisfaction.
 A set of core and secondary search terms were identified for this theme (Table 1).
 These were applied to the indexes, databases and search engines listed in Annex A.

 Table 1: Search terms relating to customer satisfaction